 From personalization and improved organization in email communication, to the ability to segment groups of investors, your CRM can help your firm better communicate with the right investors, in the right ways, at the right times.

 There’s a lot of document sharing during fundraising—from due diligence questionnaires to reports and agreements.
 Leverage your tech stack to empower your firm with a centralized system to organize and host these documents, support version management, and ensure nothing gets lost in the shuffle.

 Offer faster response to LPs with the confidence that you’re providing accurate and consistent information through customizable, templated responses.

 Prove your firm outranks competitors, and build trust among investors, through activities like email nurture campaigns that identify areas in the fundraising process (and beyond) to build brand equity and personalize communications.

 This includes identifying the right investors (and building a connection with them) during prospecting.
-Through tools like Altiva, firms can hone in and prioritize the most engaged investors (measured via interactions, email opens / clicks, etc.), while gaining insight into their past activity and future plans.
+Through tools like Altvia, firms can hone in and prioritize the most engaged investors (measured via interactions, email opens / clicks, etc.), while gaining insight into their past activity and future plans.

-When it comes down to contact management, firms can track relationships associated with an investor account, identify key contacts and other industry connections (like former employees and placement agents) to prioritize outreach and provide personalized communication.
+When it comes down to contact management, firms can track relationships associated with an investor account, and identify key contacts and other industry connections (like former employees and placement agents) to prioritize outreach and provide personalized communication.

 Chapter 2: Portfolio Management